 Heavy taxation, the loss of English territories in France and a dispute with Rome over the Pope’s choice of Archbishop of Canterbury led to the drawing up of the Magna Carta in 1215.

 It laid down respective rights and responsibilities of citizens and the Church in relation to the power of the crown.
 The Barons, led by Stephen Langton, drew up a list of demands and threatened civil war if King John did not agree to them.
 There were 63 clauses which limited the King’s power in relation to taxation of the Barons, the rights of the Church and city corporations and stated that no free man could be arrested and imprisoned except by the lawful judgement of his equals or by the laws of the land.

 It was sealed by King John on 15th June 1215, reissued in 1216 with some clauses removed and the final version was agreed by Henry III in 1225.
 It is considered to be a milestone in English constitutional history.

-We discussed the 4 most important clauses and will continue to look at the the Magna Carta and the Barons next month.
 We are planning a trip to Lincoln in the Spring to see the Magna Carta.

 Shakespeare’s King John gives a bad impression of King John.
 The stories of Robin Hood show Richard the Lionheart as good and King John as bad.
 As we saw when we looked at Richard I those stories don’t describe the truth of the situation and many things about John were good.
 He was born on Christmas Eve in 1167 when his mother Eleanor was 45 years old and she never showed much interest in him.
 He was the runt of the litter, in the shadow of 3 much older brothers, and failed on his first venture – to re-establish the King’s justice in Ireland.
 He was known as Lackland, as he lacked territory.